Reg Birch: Early political activism

 Born in Kilburn, London, Birch became a toolmaker and joined the Amalgamated Engineering Union (AEU).
 He became active in the union and also in supporting the Republican government of Spain against the fascist invasion and coup (see Spanish Civil War).
 He joined the Communist Party of Great Britain (CPGB) in 1939.

 In 1941, Birch worked with Wal Hannington to organise a strike at Swift Scales, an engineering firm in Park Royal.
 This action was illegal under wartime regulations, but the two were merely bound over to keep the peace.
 Soon after, Hitler invaded the Soviet Union, and the CPGB opposed wartime strike action.
 Throughout the war, Birch continued to organise his workmates in a succession of factories.

 In 1956, Birch was elected to the executive committee of the CPGB.
 Journalist Peter Paterson observed: "When I asked him how he could possibly have sided with the 'tankies', so called because of the use of Russian tanks to quell the revolt, he said 'they wanted a trade unionist who could stomach Hungary, and I fitted the bill'."

-In 1960, he was elected as a full-time AEU official.
-The union was soon renamed the Amalgamated Union of Engineering Workers, and in 1966, Birch was elected to its executive.
-Birch challenged William Carron for the leadership on two occasions.
-On the second, the CPGB supported Hugh Scanlon's candidature over that of Birch.
+In 1960, Birch was elected as a full-time AEU Divisional Organiser.
+In 1966, he was elected to the Executive Council to represent London and the South East - on the first ballot, and with three times as many votes as his main right wing opponent Jack Whyman.
+Birch held this position until his retirement in 1979.
+The AEU became the Amalgamated Union of Engineering and Foundry Workers (AEF) in 1968, and the Amalgamated Union of Engineering Workers in 1970.

+Standing for AEU President

+Birch ran four times for President of the AEU:

+In the election of 1956 to replace Robert Openshaw, who was retiring, Birch led William Carron in the first ballot, by 20,594 to 19,604, out of 84,811 votes cast, but lost to Carron by 83,847 to 35,400 in the second ballot.

+Standing for re-election in 1959, Carron beat Birch in the first ballot outright, by 57,127 to 19,779, out of 119,247 votes cast.

+The 1964 election was closer.
+In the first ballot, Carron led Birch by 44,529 to 31,213 out of 95,349 votes cast; defeating him in the second ballot by 60,256 to 42,051; when Birch had 41% of the vote.